 We sponsor nonqualified defined benefit pension plans to provide benefits in excess of qualified plan limits imposed by federal tax law.
-The gross benefit obligation for these plans was \$1.0 billion and \$1.3 billion as of December 31, 2022 and 2021, most of which was recorded in the other noncurrent liabilities account on our consolidated balance sheet.
-We have set aside certain assets totaling \$595 million and \$872 million as of December 31, 2022 and 2021 in a separate trust that we expect to use to pay the benefit obligations under our nonqualified defined benefit pension plans, most of which were recorded in the other noncurrent assets account on our consolidated balance sheet.
+The gross benefit obligation for these plans was \$1.0 billion as of both December 31, 2023 and 2022, most of which was recorded in the other noncurrent liabilities account on our consolidated balance sheet.
+We have set aside certain assets totaling \$615 million and \$595 million as of December 31, 2023 and 2022 in a separate trust that we expect to use to pay the benefit obligations under our nonqualified defined benefit pension plans, most of which were recorded in the other noncurrent assets account on our consolidated balance sheet.
 We record the gross assets on our consolidated balance sheet, rather than netting such assets with the benefit obligation for our nonqualified defined benefit pension plans, because the assets held are diversified and legally the assets may be used to settle other obligations or claims (although that is not our intent).
-Actuarial losses and unrecognized prior service credits related to our nonqualified defined benefit pension plans that were recorded in accumulated other comprehensive loss, pretax, totaled \$331 million and \$625 million at December 31, 2022 and 2021.
-We recognized pretax pension expense of \$81 million in 2022, \$56 million in 2021 and \$59 million in 2020 related to our nonqualified defined benefit pension plans.
+Actuarial losses and unrecognized prior service credits related to our nonqualified defined benefit pension plans that were recorded in accumulated other comprehensive loss, pretax, totaled \$347 million and \$331 million at December 31, 2023 and 2022.
+We recognized pretax pension expense of \$64 million in 2023, \$81 million in 2022 and \$56 million in 2021 related to our nonqualified defined benefit pension plans.
 The assumptions used to determine the benefit obligations and FAS expense for our nonqualified defined benefit pension plans are similar to the assumptions for our qualified defined benefit pension plans described above.

-We also sponsor other postemployment plans and foreign benefit plans, which are accounted for similar to defined benefit pension plans.
-The benefit obligations, assets, expense, and amounts recorded in accumulated other comprehensive loss for other postemployment plans and foreign benefit plans were not material to our results of operations, financial position or cash flows.
+We also sponsor other postemployment and foreign benefit plans, which are accounted for similar to defined benefit pension plans.
+The benefit obligations, assets, expense, and amounts recorded in accumulated other comprehensive loss for other postemployment and foreign benefit plans were not material to our results of operations, financial position or cash flows.